dannisteele/pico_thermoclock/README.md

 Some modifications are necessary:
 - SSID hostname and password need replacing.
-- it assumes a potentiometer dht20 is in use, and connected to pin 28 of the Pico.
+- It assumes a dht20 is in use, and connected to pins 14 and 15 (SDA and SCL) of the Pico.
+- It assumes a potentiometer slider is connected to pin 28.
 - A 12 LED ring is in use and connected to pin 2
 - Other changes should be obvious, but I will add them over time.
 - The ideal temperature should be set within the constants.